ulario/kotaka/UPGRADE-API.md

 This file will hold notes of pending changes in APIs going forward.

-## Deprecation of constructors and destructors

-Due to being more complicated than they are worth and due to the data burden, constructors and destructors are once again deprecated and are foreseen to remain so permanently.

-### 0.61

-Formal deprecation and no support will be offered for continued usage.

-Warnings will be issued if an initd attempts to register a constructor or a destructor, however ObjectD will continue to query for them when programs are compiled.

-### 0.62

-ObjectD will cease support for registering constructors and destructors.

-ObjectD will query initd's for them, but will return errors if any are returned.

-### 0.63

-All programs should be recompiled by the end of the 0.62 upgrade, so no constructors or destructors should be registered.

-Before the 0.63 upgrade is allowed to commence, all program_info objects will be checked to make sure that constructors and destructors have been removed.

-### 0.64

-Program info lwo's will be stripped of all information regarding constructors and destructors

 ## Amendment of patching

 To be completed in version 0.61